Resident Freshman Scholarships (2019-20)

 Be sure to include your self-reported GPA and class rank (if applicable).

 - Have your official ACT and/or SAT test scores sent to Montana State University directly from the testing company.

 - Please complete the Montana State University Premier Scholarship Application online - Fill out and submit the application online.

 Apply early!
-We strive to provide awards to qualified applicants, however, resources are limited.
+We strive to provide awards to qualified applicants; however, resources are limited.
 These scholarships will only be available for a limited time.
-Due to limited funds, the deadline for this program for fall 2018 is 2/1/18.
+Due to limited funds, the deadline for this program for Fall 2019 is 2/1/19.

 All Premier Scholarships are designated for tuition only.
 If you are awarded a renewable Premier Scholarship, you must maintain a cumulative GPA of 3.0 or greater, enroll for a minimum of 15 credits per semester, and maintain resident status and continuous enrollment to retain the scholarship throughout your four years at MSU.
 MSU freshman scholarships and awards are available to those seeking undergraduate bachelor degree programs only.

 As a condition of acceptance for any freshmen award, students must submit a Residence Hall Application as soon as possible.
-Students who have not already applied for housing, may complete a housing application through the Residence Life website at: http://www.montana.edu/reslife/.
+Students who have not already applied for housing, may complete a housing application through the Residence Life website.
 Exceptions to this rule may be made by contacting the Office of Residence Life.